affiliate disclosure

 WP Rocket automatically deploys 80% of its default configuration upon activation to improve site speed.
 This setting works for many WordPress blogs, including WooCommerce stores.

-As mentioned many times, caching is a default option in WP Rocket.
+As mentioned many times, caching is enabled by default in WP Rocket.
 As of version 3.16, the caching setting has been removed from the dashboard.
 If you want to change its settings, use the helper plugin.

 WP Rocket plugin settings are straightforward; if you need help understanding how to use any features or settings, use the Need Help link to plugin documentation.